JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

     If not set and observations were grouped into records when the observation space was constructed, each record is assumed to consist of observations taken by a separate station.
 If not set and observations were not grouped into records, all observations are assumed to have been taken by a single station.

     Note: the variable used to group observations into records can be set with the :code:`obs space.obsdatain.obsgrouping.group_variable` YAML option.
+An example of its use can be found in the :ref:`Profile consistency checks <profconcheck_filtervars>` section above.

   - :code:`num_zonal_bands`: Number of zonal bands to split the Earth's surface into when building a search data structure.

-    Note: Apart from the impact on the speed of buddy identification, this parameter as well as :code:`sort_by_pressure` also affect the order in which observations are processed and thus the final estimates of gross error probabilities, since the probability updates made when checking individual observation pairs are not commutative.
+    Note: Apart from the impact on the speed of buddy identification, both this parameter and :code:`sort_by_pressure` affect the order in which observations are processed and thus the final estimates of gross error probabilities, since the probability updates made when checking individual observation pairs are not commutative.

     Default: 24.